vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/architecture.rst

 .. warning::
     This document is slightly outdated.
-    FIXME: says that you can use an Android phone, images still show High Fidelity services and marketplace
+    FIXME: says that you can use an Android phone

 ################################
 Understand the Architecture